Our model is the Magic Attic Club

 Heather's head needs to

-use the original system to restring the heads of
+use the original system to restring the heads.
+NOTE: I'll be adding additional information for Magic Attic dolls especially.

 You can buy stringing cord, cord hooks, hemostats, elmers glue and other doll supplies at PrillyCharmin's Doll Shop.